ua-data7/introllms/docs/chatgpt_prompts.md

 There are extension tools for ChatGPT which allows you to prompt with references.

 !!!
-Tip "Access to the Internet"
+Tip "Access the Internet"

     By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.

-    There are extension tools, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend ChatGPT's reach to the internet.
+    There are third-party extensions, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend OpenAI ChatGPT's reach to the internet.

-    What you're actually doing with this extension is automating the creation of a much larger promt message, which includes hyperlinks to resources on the internet.
+    We presently recommend using [:material-microsoft-bing: Bing Chat](bing.md) with Edge Browser instead of ChatGPT 3.5 for prompting which works with the internet.

+    [:simple-google: Bard](bard.md) also has access to the web and limited integration with Google Workspace.

 #### **Format**